At U.N., U.S. warns Russia over 'outrageous' violation of Ukraine sovereignty

 “This is about canceling the elections despite all of Poroshenko’s assurances to the contrary,” he said, warning that Russia “has never caused the first blow, but it knows how to protect itself.”

+Yelchenko rejected Polyanskiy’s remarks about motives.
+He told the council the incident was a “clear threat to international peace and security” and that Russia was mixing reality with fiction in trying to explain what happened.

-U.N. political affairs chief Rosemary DiCarlo told the Security Council the United Nations could not independently verify what had happened, but said that it only threatens to cause the situation in and around Ukraine to deteriorate.
+U.N. political affairs chief Rosemary DiCarlo told the Security Council the United Nations could not independently verify what had happened.

-“We strongly urge both the Russian Federation and Ukraine to refrain from any ratcheting up of actions or rhetoric and remind both of the need to contain this incident so as to prevent a serious escalation that may have unforeseen consequences,” she said.
+“We strongly urge both the Russian Federation and Ukraine to refrain from any ratcheting up of actions or rhetoric and remind both of the need to contain this incident so as to prevent a serious escalation,” she said.

 The 15-member Security Council has met dozens of times over the crisis in Ukraine since Russia annexed Crimea in 2014.
 It is unable to take any action as Russia is one of the council’s five veto powers.